44 Free To-Do List & Checklist Templates (Word, Excel, PDF)

 Example of a To-Do List

-Here is an example of a basic to-do list.
-This will give you a better idea of how a simple to-do list looks like.
+Here is an example of a basic list.
+This will give you a better idea of what a simple one looks like:

 Basic To-Do List